cloudmesh-community/book/chapters/cloud/datacenter.md

-* **Variation in Infrastructure:** Servers in centers serve a variation of needs and motivate different infrastructure: Use cases, Web Server, E-mail, Machine Learning, Pleasantly Parallel problem, traditional super computing jobs.
+* **Variation in Infrastructure:** Servers in centers serve a variation of needs and motivate different infrastructure: Use cases, Web Server, E-mail, Machine Learning, Pleasantly Parallel problem, traditional supercomputing jobs.

 * **Energy Cost:** Data centers use a lot of energy.
 The energy cost varies per region.
-A motivation to reduce energy use and cost is also been trended by environmental awareness, not only by the operators, but by the community in which such centers operate.
+A motivation to reduce energy use and the cost is also been trended by environmental awareness, not only by the operators, but by the community in which such centers operate.